LoginRadius/docs/content/tutorial/golang/index.md

 Similarly, you can implement more features using Golang SDK.

 > In addition to Registration and Login actions, the Auth Page (IDX) supports more actions.
-Refer to [this document](https://www.loginradius.com/docs/developer/concepts/idx-overview/) for more information.
+Refer to <a href="https://www.loginradius.com/docs/developer/concepts/idx-overview/" target="_blank">this document</a> for more information.

 ## Whitelist Domain

 For security reasons, LoginRadius processes the API calls that are received from the whitelisted domains.
 Local domains (http://localhost and http://127.0.0.1) are whitelisted by default.

-To whitelist your domain, in your LoginRadius Dashboard, navigate to **[Configuration > Whitelist Your Domain](https://dashboard.loginradius.com/configuration)** and add your domain name:
+To whitelist your domain, in your LoginRadius Dashboard, navigate to **<a href="https://dashboard.loginradius.com/configuration" target="_blank">Configuration > Whitelist Your Domain</a>** and add your domain name:

 ![alt_text](../../assets/blog-common/domain-whitelisting.png "image_tooltip")

 ## Explore Golang Demo

-* **[Download Demo](/download/golang-sdk-tutorial.zip)** of the above-explained tutorial to support your implementation.
+* **<a href="/download/golang-sdk-tutorial.zip" target="_blank">Download Demo</a>** of the above-explained tutorial to support your implementation.

-* **[Refer to GitHub Demo](https://github.com/LoginRadius/login-page-demos/tree/master/go-idx-demo)**  to know how to implement various LoginRadius features using SDK Functions.
+* **<a href="https://github.com/LoginRadius/login-page-demos/tree/master/go-idx-demo" target="_blank">Refer to GitHub Demo</a>**  to know how to implement various LoginRadius features using SDK Functions.

 ## Recommended Next Steps